kreauniv/comp308/source/lambda.rst

 then scratch your head about what you have at hand and what to do with it next!
-To do this correctly, you must see that the original expression is the same as :rkt:`((λ (x) (* x ((λ (y) (- y 1)) x))) 10)` .. where we've "α-renamed" the inner lambda's :rkt:`x` variable to :rkt:`y`, because, well they're supposed to be equivalent right?
+To do this correctly, you must see that the original expression is the same as :rkt:`((λ (x) (* x ((λ (y) (- y 1)) x))) 10)` .. where we've "α-renamed" the inner λ's :rkt:`x` variable to :rkt:`y`, because, well they're supposed to be equivalent right?
 If you now do β-reduction on this equivalent expression, you won't be left with the confused expression.